seknox/trasa/website/docs/tutorial/setup-trasa.md

 3. From your TRASA mobile app, note totp code and enter in dashboard to proceed login.
    <img alt="enrol device" src={('/img/docs/tutorial/enter-totp.svg')} />

-4. Server will validate your totp code and will redirecto to dashboard overview page.
+4. Server will validate your totp code and will redirected to dashboard overview page.
    <img alt="dashbaord overview" src={('/img/docs/tutorial/first-dashboard.png')} />

 ---